lgtm-migrator/zhinst-toolkit/examples/shfsg_sine.md

     name: python3
 ---

-# Generate a sine wave
+# Generate a sine wave with the SHFSG
+Generate a sinusoidal signal at a single frequency using the sine generator functionality of the SHFSG.

 Requirements: